marxinal/Fairphone-Purchase-Intention/README.md

 ## Project Description and Initiation
 Fairphone, a smartphone manufacturer focused on creating sustainable smartphones, wants to gain insight into their marketing strategies across different country customer bases and important factors that influence purchase intention in order to determine their most effective marketing approach.

+**Variables**

+Dependent variable: Purchase Intention

+Some of the predictor/independent variables:
+- Emotions of the customers (e.g. how much trust/joy/guilt in relation to purchasing a Fairphone?)
+- Technical characteristics (e.g. how much is camera/appearance/price important when purchasing a Fairphone?)
+- Environmental Identity (e.g. how much does the customer perceive themselves to be an environmentalist?)
+- Demographics (e.g. gender and age, but also how much is the customer interested in promoting social change vs social tradition?)

 **Analyses**
 1. A measurement invariance analysis - Fairphone would like to gain insight into their scales and variables used.
 Measurement invariance is important to decide whether the scales are comparable across the countries.